summarizing and graphing data in spss#

 an empty SPSS Data Editor window

-Click on the folder icon in the upper left corner of the window, or select Open from the File menu (File > Open > Data).
+To open the dataset you have downloaded, click on the folder icon in the upper left corner of the window, or select Open from the File menu (File > Open > Data).

 importing csv data#